 Association of Counselor Education and Supervision (ACES)

 As a matter of official policy, ACES has adopted Guidelines and Procedures for regularly recognizing and honoring accomplishments and contributions to the Association and to the counseling profession.
-Awards will be announced during the ACES 2019 Conference held at the Sheraton Seattle Hotel from October 10-13, 2019.
+Awards will be announced during the 2020 ACES regional conferences.

 Nomination packets MUST include and be limited to:

-4. All nominations should include two (2) letters of support, in addition to the nominator’s cover letter, unless otherwise noted.
+- All nominations should include two (2) letters of support, in addition to the nominator’s cover letter, unless otherwise noted.\

-1. All individuals submitting a nomination for the ACES awards must be an active member of ACES, at the time of submission and remain active throughout 2019.
+A. All individuals submitting a nomination for the ACES awards must be an active member of ACES, at the time of submission and remain active throughout 2020.

-2. All nominees must be active members of ACES, at the time of submission and remain active throughout 2019, except for the Robert Frank Outstanding Counselor Education Program Awards.
+B. All nominees must be active members of ACES, at the time of submission and remain active throughout 2020, except for the Robert Frank Outstanding Counselor Education Program Awards.

 The nominator is solely responsible for making the nomination, gathering support material, and emailing the nomination packets.
 The Awards Committee reserves the right to refuse to grant any award based on the selection criteria even though one or more nominations may have been made in a category.
 All materials submitted become the property of the Awards Committee.